gh, we saw

 recovered from the city during the first excavations of the 19th

-Market Gate of Miletus.
+century was the Market Gate of Miletus.

 The enormous structure was